 Pulmonary embolism (PE) and deep vein thrombosis (DVT) usually occur as part of the same process.
-While most DVTs happen in the legs, they can also occur in other parts of the body such as the arms.
+While most DVTs happen in the legs, they can also occur in other parts of the body such as the arms or abdomen.
 If a DVT is suspected, it is important to have a quick diagnosis and treatment to prevent PE.

 Who is at greater risk for pulmonary embolism?

-Although many diseases have a prevalence for a specific gender, PE is usually linked to risk factors rather than gender.
+Although many diseases are prevalent in a specific gender, PE is usually linked to risk factors rather than gender.
 One of the risk factors is being over age 60.

-In addition to age, the most common risk factors for PE are: decreased activity (bed ridden or traveling), history of certain cancers, smoking, being overweight, trauma to the lower extremity or surgery of the lower extremity, previous DVT or PE, or a family history of PE or DVT.
+In addition to age, the most common risk factors for PE are: decreased activity (being bed-ridden or traveling), history of certain cancers, smoking, being overweight, trauma to the lower extremities or surgery of a lower extremity, abdominal or pelvic surgery, varicose veins, previous DVT or PE, or a family history of PE or DVT.

 Signs and symptoms of deep vein thrombosis (DVT) can include:

 Half of people with DVT will experience no symptoms.
 When people do experience signs and symptoms of DVT they often include redness, warmth, tenderness, and swelling in the affected part of the body.
 See a doctor immediately if you experience any symptoms of DVT.